usethesource/rascal-website/docs/Library/IO.md

 #### Description

-See [iprint exp](../Library/IO.md#IO-iprintExp) for a version that returns its argument as result and [iprintln](../Library/IO.md#IO-iprintln) for a version that adds a newline and [iprint to file](../Library/IO.md#IO-iprintToFile) for a version that prints to a file.
+See [iprintExp](../Library/IO.md#IO-iprintExp) for a version that returns its argument as result and [iprintln](../Library/IO.md#IO-iprintln) for a version that adds a newline and [iprintToFile](../Library/IO.md#IO-iprintToFile) for a version that prints to a file.

 #### Examples